Simplifying Patient Login by Rethinking SMS Authentication

 Understanding the Problem Space

-The takeaway: the login experience was functional, but required many steps, and would likely add friction to a login experience
+The login experience was "functional" but would result in multiple poor UX flows, required many steps, and would likely add friction to a login experience.

 Usability Testing